gesanner/gesanner/README.md

           - The user can add, delete, or update a contact.
 The user can also search by e-mail for a contact.
      - AndroidChessboard2024 : Java
           - This app was part of the Managing Orientation section, where we learned how to dynamically adapt our UI to the Android device's orientation.
-          - This app was meant to display a black and white chessboard positioned at the top of the screen in vertical orientation, and a red and white chessboard in the middle of the screen in horizontal orientation.
+          - This app displays a black and white chessboard positioned at the top of the screen in vertical orientation, and a red and white chessboard in the middle of the screen in horizontal orientation.
      - AndroidTap2024 : Java
+          - This app was part of the Touch Events and Swipe section, where we learned how to retrieve user interaction with the screen.
+          - If the user taps on the TextView, the display should turn blue.
+When they double tap, it turns back to red.
+If the user taps outside the display, nothing happens.
 2. CSCI-428: Advanced Android Mobile Device Programming [Spring 2025]
      - AndroidPingPong2025 : Java

 For read-only access to my private repositories, feel free to reach out to me at my [LinkedIn](https://www.linkedin.com/in/grace-sanner-867138300/) so I can add you.
 Please include the reason for your request and the name(s) of the repository you want access to!

-<sup><sub>Last updated: 02/20/2025 at 09:16 </sub></sup>
+<sup><sub>Last updated: 02/27/2025 at 11:38 </sub></sup>